Raveem13/ImagetoCSV_converter/README.md

-# ImagetoCSV_converter
+## Overview
-This converts tables in image to CSV using Python 3.6.
+This converts tables in image to csv,xlsx using Python 3.6.

+## Installation
+The program requires the following dependencies:
+* python 3.5
+* numpy
+* opencv
+* wxPython